How to Recognize Mental Illnesses in Dogs

 Depression

-Yep, there is canine depression, too, but it's quite different than human depression.
+Yep, there is dog depression, too, but it's quite different than human depression.
 While humans somehow cope up with routine changes, new people, etc., dogs don't cope up well with it.
 They prefer consistency and whenever their routine changes, or whenever they meet a new family member or transferred to a new home or loses a friend (human or animal), they feel a little blue for some time and if not managed well, they can completely shut themselves off.

 How to deal with it